 *The above additional covers are insurer specific.
 No insurer offers all the above benefits in their policy.
 Customers have to choose the insurer whose benefits best match their requirement.

-Claim Requirements: To raise a claim, you have to provide test results showing positive to COVID and/ or treatment at a Government/ Military/ Government recognized facility.
+Claim Requirements: To raise a claim, you have to provide test results showing positive for COVID and/ or treatment at a Government/ Military/ Government recognized/Insurer networked Hospital.
 The claim requirements and exclusions also will vary from insurer to insurer.
 It is advised to go through the coverage details before choosing the insurance cover.